 Should the user decide to create their own template, they will only have to create HTML, JS and CSS, the conversion process from flat content to the compiled template file will be performed automatically when publishing your template (including linting, error checking, etc, to ensure no PUTs are wasted.)

 The home page of your blog will be a post listing page which will have to be updated every time a new post is created (or an old post deleting).
-As such, the PUT cost of actions on posts will be as follows:

 Persistence and efficiency